| Ecological Descriptors

 Thin tan to orange-brown body, occasionally with yellow-green cast.
 Bright yellow-gold spots with diffuse black borders on body and head.

 It is a nocturnal species that feeds at night primarily on crabs and ensconces itself in substrate during daylight hours.
 Its feeding method in sandy areas includes burying the tip of its tail in the sand and destroying the hideout of the prey by flipping its rear and/or anterior regions vigorously until the hole is widened enough to stick its head in to capture the prey.
-It has various nuclear follower species that follow it around.
+It has been observed to Nuclear Hunt, where it works with various nuclear follower species to flush out prey together, e.g Groupers.